department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 ## Second Task: [Veteran inforamtion] - 5 minutes
-- Now start the application as if you were applying.
+- Now I'd like you to start the form as if you were applying for the program.
 - This is our staging site for testing purposes so you don't have to worry about the information that you enter going anywhere.
-Feel free to use fake information for sensitive items such as your social or birth date that you don't want to share {and I will provide you some information to enter.}
+Feel free to use fake information for sensitive items such as social or birth date that you don't want to share.
 - As you go through the form please remember to think aloud.
 We want to hear about any reactions you're having.
-- [If they pause on the county field, ask additional questions: I see you are pausing on this, can you tell me more about (xyz...)]
+- [If they pause on the county field, ask additional questions] I see you are pausing on this, can you tell me more about why?

 ### Things to watch for: